flashbots/flashbots-docs/docs/flashbots-protect/api/json-rpc.md

 To build a successful transaction, it is important to include enough fees to cover both the Ethereum **baseFee** as well as the **miner tip** (incentive for a miner to include your transaction in a block).
 It may be complex to estimate what the fees should be, especially when the network is heavily used and more transactions are competing with each other.

-To help on that matter, the API provides a method that will send back **mistX recommended fees**.
-Those have been adjusted to ensure a good chance of inclusion while minimizing the miner payment to avoid overpayment.
+To help on that matter, the API provides a method that will send back **recommended fees**.
+Those have been adjusted to ensure a good chance of inclusion while avoiding overpayment.
 The method **eth_gasFees** will send back fees organized in three tiers, so you can choose which one fits best your use case

 - **low**: lowest chance of inclusion, it will take more time to get included.
 Higher risk of not covering the baseFee in times of heavy traffic
 - **medium**: good chance of inclusion, it will be faster to get included.
 Medium risk of not covering the baseFee in times of heavy traffic